-The HERMES project organize an International conference on tackling coastal erosion in Greece (Eleftheroupoli, 18-19 June 2020)
+The HERMES project organize a VIRTUAL International conference on tackling coastal erosion

 While coastal zones in the Balkans and the Eastern Mediterranean are undoubtedly a competitive advantage for local communities, they are facing ever-increasing natural and anthropological pressures that generate poor environmental conditions and can lead to their demise.

 Based on this fact, Municipalities, Universities and NGOs from Greece, Cyprus, Bulgaria and Albania have formed a partnership coordinated by the Municipality of Paggaio to jointly address in a comprehensive and effective manner this challenge, through the implementation of the HERMES project. co-financed by the European Union.

 The HERMES project is an initiative aimed at developing, implementing and disseminating a common operational planning framework capable of supporting the assimilation and exploitation of advanced approaches and techniques, with solid references to modern Environmental Engineering, at local scale.